arcus/Arcus_Labs_Orientation/arcus_orientation.md

 #### When you Might Need to Enable Internet in Python

 Most workflows in Python won't require you to enable internet connectivity at any point.
-If you find you need to install or update a package while you're working, you can use the Install Tool on your lab's dashboard to do that while staying in internet disabled mode.
+If you find you need to install or update a package while you're working, you can use the Install Tool on your lab's dashboard to do that while staying in Internet Disabled mode.
 Keeping your lab's internet connection disabled while you work is the best way to protect your data and ensure you're not accidentally disclosing protected information to outsiders.

 <div class = "warning">
 <b style="color: rgb(var(--color-highlight));">Warning!</b><br>

-If your code stops working when you have internet disabled and you don't understand why, **stop** before enabling internet and [reach out for help](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/303) to better understand what the code is doing.
+If your code stops working when you switch to Internet Disabled mode and you don't understand why, **stop** before enabling internet and [reach out for help](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/303) to better understand what the code is doing.

 </div>